Cristián Romero (Chilean footballer)

 Crisitán Andrés Romero Godoy (born 26 December 1963) is a Chilean football manager and former player who played as a midfielder.
 He is the current manager of Universidad de Chile's youth sides.

-Romero has been two times international with national team.
+Romero appeared twice for the Chile national team.

 Managerial career

 In 2004, he began his career as the assistant coach of Horacio Rivas in Palestino.
 Later, he has mainly worked in Universidad de Chile, both at youth and senior level.
 As the head coach, he has also worked for Provincial Osorno in the Primera B de Chile.
 In addition, he was the General Manager of Deportes Iberia between 2015 and 2017.

 In 2021, he replaced Esteban Valencia as the coach of Universidad de Chile.